 Does this approach magically win around everyone, whose opinion is different from yours?
 No.

-However, I’ve used this approach since starting my business in 1995 with huge success.
+However, I’ve used this approach since starting my business with huge success.
 It has gained me many clients and many good friends too.
-Equally, it has never lost me a client — unlike the kind of confrontational approach, used by the store owner in my example.
+Equally, it has never lost me a client, unlike the kind of confrontational approach, used by the store owner in my example.